F5Networks/f5-azure-arm-templates/azure-arm-1nic/readme.md

 Unit Tests
 ----
 ----------
-Simply deploying the ARM template and completing use case fullfils a functional test
+Simply deploying the ARM template and completing use case fulfills a functional test